Widiskel/metaboss-bot/README.md

 ## Note

+if any error happen please check [HERE](https://github.com/Widiskel/metaboss-bot) check the commit if any new commit, then update the bot.

-if any error happen please do `npm update`. remember to not open telegram metaboss game while the bot running cause it may cause bot freeze.
+remember to not open telegram metaboss game while the bot running cause it may cause bot freeze.